minio/mc/docs/minio-client-complete-guide.md

 *Example: Manage Config File*

-Add Minio server access and secret keys to config file host entry.
+Add MinIO server access and secret keys to config file host entry.
 Note that, the history feature of your shell may record these keys and pose a security risk.
 On `bash` shell, use `set -o` and `set +o` to disable and enable history feature momentarily.

 ```sh
 set +o history